 As our teens grow taller, seemingly overnight, so, too, can the stress and need for information about paying for college soar, especially as families start the college admissions process.
 Parents have a good reason to be concerned.
-Read more about how to pay for college from Capital One here.

 The average annual expense for tuition, fees, room and board in 2017-18 was calculated to be $20,770 for public schools and $46,950 for private nonprofit colleges.
 In addition, the average debt after college for students receiving bachelor’s degrees was $30,301 (2015-16.)
 With such significant financial stakes in paying for college, it is no wonder that parents have more questions than answers when they begin to think about how to make college affordable for their family.

-Most Frequently Asked Financial Aid and Paying for College Questions
+FAQs: Financial Aid and Paying for College

 1. How does my family know if we can afford college for our kids and, if so, how do we determine how much we can spend?

 The cost for tuition, room and board that colleges publish are the “sticker prices” and many families find they are required to pay far less.
 Financial aid, merit aid, and scholarships can bring down the price tag and, in some cases, dramatically so.
 The first step in determining what a more realistic cost estimate will be for your family is to find the Net Price Calculator (NPC) on each college’s website, usually under the Financial Aid section.
 This is an online tool that provides parents with an estimate of what the out-of-pocket expenses might be for their student, should they apply and be admitted.